fNIRS/snirf/snirf_specification.md

 * **Location**: `/nirs(i)/metaDataTags/MeasurementDate`

 This record stores the date of the measurement as a string.
-The format of the date string must follow the ISO 8601 date string format `YYYY-MM-DD`, where
+The format of the date string must either be `"unknown"`, or follow the ISO 8601 date string format `YYYY-MM-DD`, where
 - `YYYY` is the 4-digit year
 - `MM` is the 2-digit month (padding zero if a single digit)
 - `DD` is the 2-digit date (padding zero if a single digit)